 Equality $(a)$ holds due to Theorem~\ref{theo35}.
-As for equality $(b)$, note that after an erasure of $t$ edges of $T$, we get $t+1$ sub-trees of $T$ where each of them is a line.
-The value of $j_i$ represents a line subtree as follows.
-The first line sub-tree will be of size $j_0$ which can be at least of size $1$ and at most of size $n-t$.
-Similarly, the size $j_1$ of the second line sub-tree ranges by between $ 1$ and $n-(t-1)-j_0$, i.e. $1\leq j_1 \leq n-(t-1)-j_0$.
-Continuing with this analysis, the size $j_t$ of the last line sub-tree satisfies $ j_{t} = n-\sum^{t-1}_{s=0}j_s$.
+As for equality $(b)$, note that after an erasure of $t$ edges of $T$, we get $t+1$ connected components of $T$ where each of them is a path tree.
+The value of $j_i$ represents a path {subtree} as follows.
+The first path subtree will be of size $j_0$ which can be at least of size $1$ and at most of size $n-t$.
+Similarly, the size $j_1$ of the second path subtree ranges by between $ 1$ and $n-(t-1)-j_0$, i.e. $1\leq j_1 \leq n-(t-1)-j_0$.
+Continuing with this analysis, the size $j_t$ of the last path subtree satisfies $ j_{t} = n-\sum^{t-1}_{s=0}j_s$.
 Hence, the set of all vectors $(j_0,j_1,\dots,j_{t})$ is exactly the set $A$, which verifies equality $(b)$.
 Equality $(c)$ holds using combinatorial proof.
 Consider the problem of counting the number of options to choose $2t+1$ numbers from the set of numbers $[n+t]$.
 The right hand side is trivial.
 As for the left hand side, denote by $(x_1,x_2,\dots,x_{2t+1})$ a vector such that $x_1<x_2<\dots<x_{2t+1}$ representing an option of chosen $2t+1$ numbers.
 We choose these $2t+1$ in two steps.
 First we choose the values of $x_2,x_4,\ldots,x_{2t}$.
 We translate choosing these numbers to choosing the values of $j_0,j_1,\ldots, j_t$ such that

 In the next step we choose the values of $x_1,x_3,\ldots,x_{2t+1}$.
 Since $x_1 <x_2$, there are $j_0$ options to pick $x_1$.
 Similarly since $x_2<x_3<x_4$, there are $x_4-x_2 = j_1$ options to pick $x_3$.
 Lastly, since $x_{2t} <x_{2t+1}<n$, there are $j_t$ options to pick $x_{2t+1}$.
 Thus, every option of choosing $j_0,j_1,\ldots, j_t$ counts $ j_0j_1\dots j_{t-1}j_t $ solutions, and since all options of this problem are counted, the proof is concluded. \end{IEEEproof}